JazzDivision/mini_warehouse_build/README.md

 ## Introduction

-A SQL-based mini data warehouse project demonstrating an end-to-end data pipeline from raw CSV ingestion to a structured star schema for analysis.
+A SQL-based mini data warehouse project demonstrating an end-to-end data pipeline, from raw CSV ingestion to a structured star schema for analysis.

-This project demonstrates how raw data can be transformed into an analysis-ready data model using SQL.
+I built this project to deepen my understanding of data warehousing concepts, particularly relationships between tables (using foreign keys), and how star schemas allow for optimised querying and analysis.
+I also wanted to practice moving data through an engineering pipeline, in addition to separating it into layers within the database.

 The pipeline includes:

-- Loading raw data from CSV files
+- Loading raw data from CSV files (raw layer)
-- Cleaning and validating records
+- Cleaning and validating records (staging layer)
-- Structuring the data into a star schema for analytical querying
+- Structuring the data into a star schema for analytical querying (output layer)

 ## Pipeline Overview

-CSV Files
+CSV files
 ↓
-Raw Tables (no transformation)
+Raw tables (no transformation)
 ↓
-Staging Tables (cleaning & validation)
+Staging tables (cleaning & validation)
 ↓
-Star Schema (fact + dimension tables)
+Star schema (fact + dimension tables)
 ↓
-Analytical Queries
+Analytical queries

 ---